ryzendew/HyprMenu/README.md

 - Search functionality
 - Dark theme by default
 - Support for both grid and list view modes
+- **Most Used Apps section:** Automatically tracks and displays your most frequently used applications at the top of the menu
 - **Full color theming:** Every part of the menu (background, border, search, categories, app entries, system buttons, highlights, separators, scrollbar, shadow, etc.) can be themed via the config file.
 - **Pywal & AGS color support:** Optionally auto-theme the menu using pywal or AGS color scripts, or override any color manually.
 - **Config auto-update:** The config file is auto-regenerated to include all new options when the app is updated.